Two children with Ottobock leg prostheses spending time outdoors.

 With two hands or arms, a lot comes easier for kids.

 From playdates, to school projects, to new friendships, kids can’t wait to explore the world with their growing, changing bodies.
-But for children with an upper limb difference, navigating that two-handed world can come with some unique challenges — including many where kids can benefit from the support of a prosthesis.
+But for children with an upper limb difference, navigating that world can come with some unique challenges, including many where kids can benefit from the support of a prosthesis.

-Today, prosthetists can offer many different specialized hands and arms designed just for kids and their unique mobility needs.
-Here are a few key reasons why you may want to consider one of these devices for your child, and why starting early can often deliver the biggest developmental benefits.
+Today, prosthetists can offer many different specialised hands and arms designed just for kids and their unique mobility needs.
+Here are a few key reasons why you may consider one of these devices for your child, and why starting early can often deliver the biggest developmental benefits.

 Two young girls playing together outdoors.